simplesamlphp/simplesamlphp-module-oidc/docs/6-oidc-upgrade.md

 the client identity is conveyed by the client authentication method itself, in line with the specifications.
 For example, with `private_key_jwt` the client is identified by the assertion's `iss`/`sub` claims, and with `client_secret_basic` by the `Authorization` header.
+This now applies consistently to both the `authorization_code` and `refresh_token` grants (previously the `refresh_token` grant rejected `private_key_jwt` clients that did not also send `client_id`).
-Requests that still send `client_id` are unaffected, and the authenticated client is always validated against the client the authorization code was issued to.
+Requests that still send `client_id` are unaffected, and the authenticated client is always validated against the client the authorization code / refresh token was issued to.
 Note that for non-registered (generic VCI) clients the `client_id` parameter is still required, as their identity cannot be derived from a credential.
 - Client property `is_federated` has been removed, as the OP implementation can now only be a leaf entity in the federation context, and not a federation operator or intermediary entity.
 Previously, this property was used to